Why Buy a 2016 Ford Edge?Buying Guide Advice Prices

 1) It’s Lacking in Power

-The 2016 Ford Edge has enough power for those who are interested in midsize SUVs.
-However, others outperform it.
+Although the 2016 Ford Edge has enough power for a midsize SUV, However, it is outperformed by its competition.
 For instance, the Nissan Murano reaches 60 miles per hour a few seconds faster than the Edge.

 2) Its Auto Park Feature is Slow